 © Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

-St Donat's Churchyard Cross is a medieval stone cross located within the churchyard of St Donat's Church in the Vale of Glamorgan, Wales.
-The cross dates to the medieval period and served as a focal point for religious and ritual activity within the churchyard, functioning as part of the funerary landscape characteristic of Welsh medieval parishes.
-The monument survives as a standing stone structure and remains an important example of medieval ecclesiastical stonework in the region.
-As a registered monument under Cadw's protection, the cross contributes to understanding medieval religious practice and the spatial organisation of Welsh churchyards during this period.
+St Donat's Churchyard Cross is a medieval stone cross located in the churchyard of St Donat's Church near Llantwit Major in the Vale of Glamorgan, Wales.
+The cross dates from the medieval period and serves as a testament to the religious and ritual practices of medieval Welsh communities, functioning as a focal point for worship and funerary observances within the churchyard.
+Constructed from stone in the characteristic style of medieval Welsh crosses, the monument reflects the craftsmanship and architectural traditions of its era.
+The cross remains an important example of medieval ecclesiastical stonework and contributes to understanding the liturgical landscape of medieval Wales.

 St Donat's Churchyard Cross is a scheduled monument protected by Cadw under reference GM361.
 View the official record →

-St Donat's Churchyard Cross is a medieval stone cross located within the churchyard of St Donat's Church in the Vale of Glamorgan, Wales.
+St Donat's Churchyard Cross is a medieval stone cross located in the churchyard of St Donat's Church near Llantwit Major in the Vale of Glamorgan, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM361.

 St Donat's Churchyard Cross dates from the medieval period, and is classified as a cross.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 St Donat's Churchyard Cross is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM361.